 Now, don’t get me wrong…I’m not going to start searching out timeshare resorts for our stays ;-).
-However if there’s one with a great price or in the perfect location, I’ll give it a really good look instead of passing over it because of the fear about getting the high pressure sales pitch while staying there.
+However, if there’s one with a great price or in the perfect location, I’ll give it a really good look instead of passing over it because of the fear of getting the high-pressure sales pitch while staying there.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and get emailed notifications of when we post.
 Or maybe you’d like to join our Facebook group – we have 11,000+ members and we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!